Merry we meet. Merry we meet. Merry we meet. Merry we meet.

 It was an old custom at Ostara to collect eggs, paint them to match those of the local wild birds and place them in baskets woven from straw, imitable of their nests.
 Birds were commonly believed to be the messengers of the Gods, so these baskets were given away to friends and neighbours as talismans for good luck and prosperity.
 Eggs were also ritually eaten at Ostara and the shells buried in the fields to promote fertility.

-Another fertility animal associated with the Goddess at Ostara was the Hare, this due to its constant mating activity in spring.
-Hares mate while they are still very young, and the female can produce several litters each year, from which activity the expression “mad as a March hare” was derived.
+Another fertility animal associated with the Goddess at Ostara was the Hare, this due to its constant mating activity in Spring.
+Hares mate while they are still very young, and the female can produce several litters each year, from which activity the expression “Mad as a March hare” was derived.
 The hare has often been regarded as a sacred animal of the lunar Goddess, because an image of a hare can often be seen in the full moon.
 It was from this illusion that Witches were once believed to shape-shift into hares.
 Today the rabbit is more prolific and active at this time and is now one of the common symbols of Easter.

 Food

 As with all Sabbat celebrations, food plays an important part in the festivities.
-If we turn back the clock and look at the conditions our ancestors survived in, by the time of Spring many of their food stocks saved from the previous years harvest, and meat saved from the last cull and slaughter of their animals, would now be running out.
-With the arrival of a new Spring and the renewed regeneration of life and nature, many of their fears for survival were over.
+If we turn back the clock and look at the conditions our ancestors survived in, by the time of Spring many of their food stocks saved from the previous years harvest, and meat saved from the last cull of their animals, would now be running out.
+With the arrival of a new Spring and the renewed regeneration of life in nature, many of their fears for survival were over.
 Ostara to them marked an end to eating cured and salted meat with dried vegetables.
 As animals came out of hibernation, fresh game became available, and as the Sun climbed higher, herbs and new young plants replaced the old.
 As such, the Ostara feast was always one to remember.

 Ostara correspondences